Idris Elba, footballers take to African airwaves to fight Ebola

 The Africa United campaign (www.weareafricaunited.org), unveiled ahead of the African Cup of Nations draw in Equatorial Guinea's capital Malabo on Wednesday, broadcasts information on the disease and how to stop it spreading in French, English, Krio and other local languages.

-Messages will be sent out to the three countries and their neighbours via television, radio, billboards and phone text messages, said organisers.
+Messages will be sent out to the three countries and their neighbors via television, radio, billboards and phone text messages, said organizers.

 “For me the battle against Ebola is a personal one," said Elba, whose parents are from Sierra Leone and Ghana.